Characters: Dynasty Warriors: Shu Kingdom

 An advisor who previously worked with Liu Zhang before Liu Bei took over.
 Appreciated by Liu Bei, Fa Zheng was the military advisor at the Battle of Hanzhong.
 He died a year after, without proving more of his worth.

-- Cloth Fu: Of all things he could potentially use, he uses a cloth to twap everything to death.
+- Cloth Fu: Of all things he could potentially use, he uses a cloth as Weapon of Choice to twap everything to death.

-- What Could Have Been: Like Guo Jia, he was an exceptional strategist who if he had stayed around longer would've prevented the defeat at Yi Ling against Wu from happening.
+- What Could Have Been: In-Universe.
+Like Guo Jia, he was an exceptional strategist what many felt might have prevented the defeat at Yiling from happening if he hadn't left.

-- The new IF stages for Shu in XL makes Fa Zheng present in Yiling and his job is to prove that Jerkass Has a Point.
+- The new IF stages for Shu in XL makes Fa Zheng present in Yiling and his job is to prove that the Jerkass Has a Point with daring but (hopefully) successful strategies to take revenge on Wu.

 - We Hardly Knew Ye: While not as bad as Pang Tong, he didn't spend his life long enough as Liu Bei's officer.
 He joined Liu Bei in the Battle of Chengdu (212 AD), and died in 219 AD, not too long after the Hanzhong Campaign.